pingcap/docs-cn/dev/faq/tidb.md

 #### Can Raft + multiple replicas in the TiKV architecture achieve absolute data security?
 Is it necessary to apply the most strict mode (`sync-log = true`) to a standalone storage?

-Data is redundantly copied between TiKV nodes using the [Raft consensus algorithm](https://raft.github.io/) to ensure recoverability should a node failure occur.
-Only when the data has been written into more than 50% of the nodes, will the application return ACK (two out of three nodes).
+Data is redundantly replicated between TiKV nodes using the [Raft consensus algorithm](https://raft.github.io/) to ensure recoverability should a node failure occur.
+Only when the data has been written into more than 50% of the replicas will the application return ACK (two out of three nodes).
 However, theoretically, two nodes might crash.
-Therefore, for scenarios with a strict requirement on data security, for example, the financial industry, you need to enable the `sync-log` mode.
+Therefore, except for scenarios with less strict requirement on data safety but extreme requirement on performance, it is strongly recommended that you enable the `sync-log` mode.

-As an alternative to using `sync-log`, you may also consider having five nodes instead of three in your Raft group.
-This would allow for the failure of two nodes, while still providing data safety.
+As an alternative to using `sync-log`, you may also consider having five replicas instead of three in your Raft group.
+This would allow for the failure of two replicas, while still providing data safety.

+For a standalone TiKV node, it is still recommended to enable the `sync-log` mode.
+Otherwise, the last write might be lost in case of a node failure.

 #### Since TiKV uses the Raft protocol, multiple network roundtrips occur during data writing.
 What is the actual write delay?